QPanda3

 In pyqpanda, quantum logic gates store their own matrix form, which consumes a large amount of memory space for generating ultra large quantum circuits. pyqpanda3, the matrix of quantum circuits is obtained at runtime, effectively reducing memory space occupation

-from pyqpanda3.core import *
+from pyqpanda3.core import H

 h_gate= H(1)